Diving in Fiji is incredible. Warm, clear water, great visibility, myriad colourful fish and coral. Simply the best.

 The Great White Wall is legendary - one of the most sought after dives on earth.
 On out-going tides The Zoo has barracuda, reef sharks and eagle and manta rays.

 Annie's Brommie is a beautiful coral head and nearby The Corner has an abundance of fish.
-Taveuni Island Resort is a great place to stay with its own 40ft catamaran that takes guests daily for two relaxed dives separated by a beach lunch and snorkelling.
+Taveuni Island Resort is a great place to stay with its own 40ft catamaran that takes guests daily for relaxed dives separated by a beach lunch and snorkelling.

 In the Mamanucas and Yasawas there's diving for all tastes.
 On the Malolo Barrier Reef is the world famous Supermarket (shark encounters), spectacular Gotham City (named after the resident batfish) which is home to stahorn and elkhorn coral and curious moray eels.
 Big W offers big fish action with mantas and sharks.